Struct rocket_dyn_templates::minijinja::Value

 Looks up an attribute by attribute name.

 This this returns UNDEFINED when an invalid key is resolved.
-An error is returned when if the value does not contain an object that has attributes.
+An error is returned if the value does not contain an object that has attributes.

 let ctx = minijinja::context! {